School Psychology Program Mission

 Educational Specialist Program Tuition

 The Educational Specialist in School Psychology program has a tuition structure that is based on program credits.
-The following rates apply for the respective academic years: 2018-19 academic years, $792 per course credit.
+The rate is $792 per course credit.
 To estimate the full year tuition, multiply the cost per credit by the number of credits that year and add the corresponding fees.

 Interested in Applying?